a short story by Bill Adler

 "Seymour, waddya up to next weekend?"

-"What what?
-Can't you see I'm busy with a patient."
-Seymour hunched over the immobile body on the table.
+"Busy with a patient right now, Mike."
+Seymour hunched over the rigid body on the table.

-"They're not patients, Dr. Seymour Haas, and you're not really the kind of doctor anyone wants to see."
+"They're not patients, and you're not the kind of doctor anyone wants to see."

 |There's a reason why the Rolex Deepsea is expensive.|

 Never forget that.
 Photo by Slices of Light.

 "Yeah, well, pathologists go to med school just like every other doctor."

 Mike revved his bone saw to maximum.
 He did his best to spray bits of tissue and blood Seymour's way, like the spitballs he used to tfire in class in middle school.
 His colleague’s lips were moving.